 1. 15-20L plastic bucket

 Once you have your items, follow these steps:

-1. Place empty bucket in the water on the second step of your pool.
+1. Place the empty bucket in the water on the second step of your pool.

 2. Fill the bucket with water to match the pool’s water level.